Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

 Fig.~\ref{fig:bse_onset}a shows the primitive unit cell of BiFeO$_3$.
-The z-axis is along the [111] crystal direction and is the principle axis of the underlying $C_{3\mathrm{v}}$ point group.
-Fig.~\ref{fig:bse_onset}b depicts the calculated optical absorption spectrum of BiFeO$_3$ for unpolarised light, averaged over polarization vectors along the x-, y- and z-directions.
-It reproduces the features and peak positions of the experimentally observed spectrum~\cite{aseem_sven_prb}.
-While a detailed comparison between the calculated and observed optical spectrum can be found in our companion work~\cite{aseem_sven_prb}, we focus here on its low-energy part, with the electronic band gap.
-Fig.~\ref{fig:bse_onset}c depicts the low-energy part of the calculated absorption spectrum for light polarized in the x-y plane (lines) as well as the oscillator strengths (dots) of the lowest-energy excitons with finite oscillator strength, both with (blue) and without (red) consideration of the SOC.
+The z-axis is along the [111] crystal direction and is the principal axis of the underlying $C_{3\mathrm{v}}$ point group.
+Fig.~\ref{fig:bse_onset}b depicts the calculated imaginary part of dielectric function Im($\varepsilon$) of BiFeO$_3$ for unpolarised light, averaged over all polarization vectors.
+It reproduces the features and peak positions of the experimentally observed spectrum, as detailed in our companion work~\cite{aseem_sven_prb}.
+In Fig.~\ref{fig:bse_onset}c, we focus on the low-energy part of the calculated Im($\varepsilon$) for light polarized in the x-y plane (lines) and the corresponding oscillator strengths (dots) of the lowest-energy excitons, both with (blue) and without (red) consideration of the SOC.
 Among excitons which are well-separated from the absorption onset at 2.76 eV, the exciton spectrum features a pair of states at $\sim$1.25 eV, followed by sets of excitons at $\sim$1.56 eV, $\sim$2.0 eV, and $\sim$2.30 eV.
-The existence of some of these in-gap excitations, below 2.0 eV, has been verified by experiment, where they appear as two distinct features with an intensity of three orders of magnitude smaller than that of the peaks above the band gap~\cite{xu_optical_2009,meggle_2019,ramirez_magnon_2009,ramachandran_charge_2010,gomez-salces_effect_2012}.
-So far, these excitations have been described as excitations within the Fe $d$-shell and labeled as $T_{2\mathrm{g}}$ transitions, in the language of crystal field theory for an undistorted octahedral transition metal coordination complex ~\cite{ramachandran_charge_2010,xu_optical_2009,ramirez_magnon_2009,gomez-salces_effect_2012,meggle_2019,burns1993mineralogical}.
-These transitions are strongly affected by SOC, which leads to both a sizable decrease of the exciton energy and to their finite oscillator strength, confirming the spin-flip nature of these transitions.
-To further characterise these transitions, we analyse both the electron and hole in terms of their atomic orbital composition.
-To this end, we define an orbital-projected density of states (PDOS) for the electron for each atomic orbital $|i\rangle$ as
+The existence of some of these in-gap excitations has been verified by experiment, where they appear as two distinct features with an intensity of three orders of magnitude smaller than that of the peaks above the band gap~\cite{xu_optical_2009,meggle_2019,ramirez_magnon_2009,ramachandran_charge_2010,gomez-salces_effect_2012}.
+The computed spectrum is compared with measured spectra from literature, within low energy range, in the supplemental material (SM)~\cite{si}, in the light of past works cited therein~\cite{gomez-salces_effect_2012,xu_optical_2009,meggle_temperature-dependent_2019,burns1993mineralogical,alejandro_magnons}.